Dynamsoft/barcode-reader-python-samples/README.md

 ## Overview

-This repository contains multiple samples that demonstrates how to use the [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) Python Edition.
+This repository contains multiple samples that demonstrate how to use the [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) Python Edition.

 ## Requirements